Canada Day Wreath Craft for Kids

-3) Outline the maple leaf with glue, pour on glitter, and shake off the excess.
+Outline the maple leaf with glue, pour on glitter and shake off the excess.

-4) Cut tissue paper into one inch squares, and use glue to apply the tissue paper to the outer edge of the paper plate.
-(Older kids can wrap each square around the end of a pencil, dip it in glue, and attach it to the plate.
-Younger children can just crumple the tissue paper, dip it in glue, and attach it to the plate.)
+Cut the tissue paper into one-inch squares, and use glue to apply it to the outer edge of the paper plate.
+Older kids can wrap each square around the end of a pencil, dip it in glue and attach it to the plate.
+Younger children can just crumple the tissue paper, dip it in glue and attach it to the plate.

 That’s it!
 Cute, right?
 This is an easy and inexpensive craft that is fun for all ages.
 Happy crafting and happy Canada Day!

 Add New Comment

 I Watched a New Show About Sex for Teens — Here’s Why I’d Show It To My Kids

 Clitoris, Clitoris, Clitoris: It’s Not a Dirty Word and I Think Kids Should Know What It Is